i5ar/itools/README.md

 ==========

 Another architecture Blender addon.
-After installation a new tab will show under the Tool Shelf from 3D viewport.
+After the installation a new tab will show under the Tool Shelf from 3D viewport.

 # Installation